rachyoder/Projects-Exercises/docs/projects/countdown-timer.md

 #### Stretch Goals

-- Change the font for the display; a monospace font would look more like a digital clock, and it wouldn't jar your eyes as the variable-width string is recentered every second.
+- Change the font for the display; a mono-spaced font would look more like a digital clock, and it wouldn't jar your eyes as the variable-width string is re-centered every second.
 - Accept user input for length of timer.
 - Play an audible alert when countdown reaches 0
   - Play the song!